nasooh12/nasooh12.github.io/content/en/authors/admin/_index.md

 ---
 # Display name
-title: 이수형
+title: Soohyoung Lee

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Web/App Full-Stack 지망 개발자
+role: Web/App Full-Stack an aspiring developer

 # Status emoji
 status: